 On 20 July, Stephanos Ioannou, a councillor for Southgate, shared the controversial 1974 front page of The Sun, which labelled Turks ‘barbarians’.
 Cllr Ioannou’s posts, made on the 44thanniversary of Turkey’s lawful intervention in Cyprus, appeared on both his personal and official councillor pages, incensing the British Turkish community.

-Many took to social media to vent their anger at the Conservative councillor’s inflammatory posts, claiming he was“inciting hatred”,while others wrote directly to Cllr Joanne Laban, the leader of the Opposition on Enfield Council and head of Enfield Southgate Conservatives, to complain about his behaviour.
+Many took to social media to vent their anger at the Conservative councillor’s inflammatory posts, claiming he was“inciting hatred”,while others wrote directly to Cllr Joanne Laban, the leader of the Conservative Group at Enfield Council, to complain about his behaviour.

 Ayla Emine to Cllr Ioannou: “Shame on you for inciting hatred.
 You shouldn’t be a Councillor if you are racist against a group of people!”